crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 == Changelog ==

+- New feature: New settings for “Internal Style Sheet CSS” or "External Style Sheet CSS".
+If you need to learn how to adjust the captcha form colors, [See FAQ](http://www.fastsecurecontactform.com/si-captcha-comment-form-css)
 - Fix: one CAPTCHA random position always has to be a number so that a 4 letter swear word could never appear.
+- Improvement: javascript is only loaded on pages when it is conditionally needed.
 - Updated Romanian (ro_RO) - Translated by [Anunturi Jibo](http://www.jibo.ro)

 = 2.6.4 =